aimee-mcneil-melville/ToDo-Full-Stack/README.md

   1. Take note of the url you are sent to (perhaps `/puppies/1`).
   1. Create a `routes.js` file in the main repo directory - this will store all of our routes
-  1. `require` express and the Router in your `routes.js` file.
+  1. `require` express in your `routes.js` file and create a router.
 Also, don't forget to export the router
   1. `require` and `use` our newly created `routes.js` file in our `server`.
-We'll use the string `/puppies` to define the path out router will use
+We'll use the string `/puppies` to define the path our router will use
   1. Create a get route in your `router.js` to render a particular puppy.
 The route should contain the id as a parameter so you can access it via `req.params.id` (so perhaps `/:id`).
-  1. Similarly to the `/` route, it should read the puppies from our JSON file, but this time, we will need to loop through the array of puppies and match the id passed as a parameter, to the id of the puppy in the array.
+  1. Similarly to the `/` route, it should read the puppies from our JSON file, but this time, we will need to loop through the array of puppies and match the id, passed as a parameter, to the id of the puppy in the array.
-  1. Render the puppy; As before the `details` view has been created for you.
+  1. Render the puppy; As before the `details` view has already been created for you.

 **User Story 3:** *As a user, I want to be able to update the puppies name, breed and owner*